iterative/dvc.org/content/docs/command-reference/exp/show.md

 When the `--pcp` option is passed, an interactive Parallel Coordinates Plot will be generated using the data from the table.

-This plot is usefull to exploring the relationships between the metrics _and_ params used in experiments.
+This plot is useful to explore the relationships between the metrics _and_ params used in experiments.

 ![](/img/user_guide_parallel_coordinates.gif) _Parallel Coordinates Plot_